java.lang

 - Parameters:

-- the tan to turn back into an angle
+- a- the tan to turn back into an angle

 - Returns: